LasseCre/Open-Wing/V3/OpenWing V3 Changelog.md

 ## Changelog:

+14.04.2022 V3_SLope
+Added Naming on Helling Parts
+Exported Helling Parts
+Added Cura Files of all parts
+Added G-Codes of all parts
+Uploaded new Order List with ballast Material
+Not YET TESTED!

 Known Issues:
-Ballast Material missing in Order List
+~~Ballast Material missing in Order List~~
-Helling Parts should have names on them!
+~~Helling Parts should have names on them!~~
-Cura files / slicing needs to be done
+~~Cura files / slicing needs to be done~~
-Gcodes need to be exported
+~~Gcodes need to be exported~~
-Not YET TESTED!

 10.04.2022 V3_Slope
 Changed V3.1 and V3 to V3_Slope